Alluxio/alluxio/docs/en/advanced/Security.md

 the POSIX permissions model of the files or directories to access, when `alluxio.security.authorization.permission.enabled=true`.
 Note that, authentication cannot be `NOSASL` as authorization requires user information.
-1. [Access Control Lists](#Access-Control-Lists): In addition to the POSIX permission model, Alluxio implements an Access Control List (ACL) model similar to those found in Linux and HDFS.
-The ACL model is more flexible and allows administrators to manage any user or group's permissions to any file system object.
 1. [Impersonation](#impersonation): Alluxio supports user impersonation so one user can access Alluxio on the behalf of another user.
 This can be useful if an Alluxio client is part of a service which provides access to Alluxio for many different users.